LogicException/german-federal-states/README.md

 ### CapitalCities

-Provides an object of all capital city of each federal state.
-City names are alsow language indexed (by ISO-639-1 language code).
+Provides an object of the capital city for each federal state.
+City names are also language indexed (by ISO-639-1 code).

 ```javascript
 console.log(CapitalCities.SN.de);